Beach City International Stadium: History

 The venue opened in early 2012 with the name Mata Elang International Stadium.

 Due to a conflict between Mata Elang management and Ancol Beach City management, MEIS was closed on 26 June 2014 until further announcement.
 Henry Yosodiningrat, one of the owners of the arena, said the venue's lease will end in March 2037.
 The venue did, however, reopen in fall 2022 with a new name: Beach City International Stadium.

 Linda C Banowati, Operational Director of Mata Elang management, said they are in the process of building two new stadiums outside Ancol Beach City.
 One will be located in Jakarta, and one in Bali.
 Both of these new stadiums are expected to be finished in 2017.
 However, this was never realized due to closure of first MEIS.

 Access

-The venue is located approximately 5 minutes from Tanjung Priok port and 25 minutes from Soekarno–Hatta International Airport.
-The nearest TransJakarta station to the venue is the Ancol station (Corridor 5).
+BCIS is located approximately 5 minutes from Tanjung Priok port and 25 minutes from Soekarno–Hatta International Airport.
+The nearest KRL Commuterline station to the venue is Jakarta International Stadium (Tanjung Priok Line) via the Ancol–JIS skybridge.
+Meanwhile, the nearest Transjakarta bus station is the Ancol station (Corridor 5).